 Definitions still aren’t clear, but this is what I’m seeing, and Benesch avoids defining “trolls” altogether.
 She also says that “different ‘trolls’ have different motivations,” according to the blog post about her talk at Harvard.
 “Her goal is to move away from considering trolls as the problem and towards understanding dangerous speech as a broader phenomenon.”
 This sounds like top bullying expert Dorothy Espelage’s recommendation that we stop using the word “bullying” altogether because it’s such a loaded, un-useful term.

 ‘Killing the messenger’ a waste of time

 Clearly we have a lot to learn about this new safety tool so that we can make it more effective.
 We need to get on with this!
 For too long, politicians reacting to social unrest involving the Internet – such as the Paris riots of 2005 and the London riots of 2011 – have blamed the Internet or connected devices for the unrest with a “kill the messenger” sort of logic.
-Connectivity isn’t causative, but it can speed up people’s communicating and organizing.
+Connectivity isn’t causative, but it can speed up people’s communicating and organizing, as well as speech that’s either hateful or healing.
 The Internet also provides us with an unprecedented advantage, Benesch suggests: It allows us to see and measure the effects of both the dangerous speech and the counterspeech.
-And it allows people like #KOT in Kenya, #Panzagar in Myanmar and student activists in the US to demonstrate their collective powers for good.
+And it allows people like the activists of #KOT in Kenya, #Panzagar in Myanmar and student bodies in the US to demonstrate their collective powers for good.
 So let’s get on with this experiment!